ThomWright/color-nope/README.md

     Sometimes one might be connected to a tty, and the other piped to a file (for example).

-3. Keep access to global state (e.g. env vars) exclusively inside my application (not in libraries).
+3. To keep access to global state (e.g. env vars) exclusively inside my application (not in libraries).

     I have a strong belief that for the most part, libraries shouldn't touch global state.
 I, as the application developer, should be able to decide which environment variables I want to use and should be able to pass those to libraries.